LukasCZ/GSTouchesShowingWindow-Swift/README.md

 self.view.addGestureRecognizer(GSTouchesShowingGestureRecognizer())
 ```

-Same as with main app target: if you're using the CocoaPods integration, you also need to add the following import:
+Same as with main app target: if you're using the CocoaPods integration, you also need to import the module using:
 ```Swift
 import GSTouchesShowingWindow_Swift
 ```